aryamtos/spotify-subset/README.md

 The 'Spotify Subset' includes file names from the Spotify Dataset (Tanaka et al. (2022)) for classifying language variations in Brazilian Portuguese.
 The selection of file names resulted from applying a filter to the original dataset metadata, focusing on idiomatic expressions and names or acronyms of locations.

-### Segmentation File
+<h2>Spotify A subset</h2>
+<h3>Segmentation File</h3>
 The information regarding the track (music, female voice, male voice, and silence) and duration were segmented using the inaSpeechSegmenter available at (https://github.com/ina-foss/inaSpeechSegmenter) .
-The file segmentation_files_type.csv presents the following information:
+The file 'segmentation_files_spotifyA.csv' presents the following information:

 - filename - the name of the original file
 - type: whether it contains music, female voice, male voice, or silence